-On this page I will give you some advise before you are going to travel.
-Read this page for advises on how to get cheap airline tickets, hotel, hostels, rent a car and so on.
-When I travel I have some precautions I will dispense to you on this page.
-It's better to be safe than sorry, right?
-The most important word when you are going on a holiday is planning.
-By planning you may avoid lots of problems.
+Hello and welcome to my travel page.
+On this page I will give you some general travel advice.
+For specific tips for different continents and countries check out the menu.
+The most important word when you are going on a holiday is planning and by planning you may avoid lots of problems.
 If you read travel books and online information before you travel you have a better chance to know what to see, when to see it (and what time of year not to see it) and so on.
 I prefer using Wikipedia and Wikitravel to get information online.
 Think twice before you buy souvenirs.
 Souvenirs may look nice on a holiday may be equivalent to garbage when you get home.

 Store important information online

-When you get confirmation on bookings and reservations store this at Google Docs or similar places.
+When you get confirmation on bookings and reservations store this at Google Docs from Google, OneDrive from Microsoft or similar places.
 By storing this information online you have a backup in case your bag with important papers, memory stick, phone, laptop or similar is stolen or lost.
-Make a document where you store passport number, card numbers, important phone numbers etc and store this online as well.
+Make a document where you store passport number, credit card numbers, important phone numbers etc and store this online as well.
 By storing important information online you have an extra point of security if anything should happen.
-(In most cases everything works out perfectly but it never hurts to have a backup in case something does happen).
-Store phone numbers to the embassy of your country, bank (in case you loose your cards and so on) and phone number to the company that issues your travel insurance (might come handy if something happens).

 Passport, visa and other documents

 Certain countries require that your passport is valid six months after you have planned to depart.
 If you try to enter a country with this rule you may not me allowed to enter the country at all.
 To avoid potential problems check when your passport expires in advance and get a new passport before you travel.
-To Norwegian citizens (and some other countries I guess) passport is the only valid id-card they may use abroad.
+To Norwegian citizens, and some other countries I guess, passport is the only valid id-card they may use abroad.
 There are some rules for Norwegians travelling inside the European Union but as a main rule you should always bring your passport.
-As from 2015 a new credit card-sized id-card will be awailable for Norwegians which you may use within the Schengen area.
-Note that this id-card is already in use in several European states.

 Read information about the places you are visiting

 When it comes to travel books I prefer books from Cadogan guides, Rough Guide and Footproint travel guides.
-I like these books because thir description of places is similar to how I experience them.
-I bought two books from Lonely Planet and sold them weeks after because I didn'nt like them.
-In 2008 I bought the book Official International Youth Hostel Guide 2008.
-It has a complete overview of all hostels connected to the International Youth Hostel Federation.
-It does not contain ratings and prices like hostelworld.com does but it is still a useful book.
-In addition to books I use Wikipedia and Wikitravel.org to read about the places I am travelling to.
+I like these books because their description of places is similar to how I experience them.
+I bought two books from Lonely Planet and sold them weeks after because I didn't like them.
+If you want to read online Wikitravel.org is a very good place to start.
+For more useful links check out my page with useful links.

 Laws and culture